Epidemic spreading on complex networks as front propagation into an unstable state: Introduction

 The meta-population model that we first consider is the following one; see \cite{brockmann13,rvachev},

 Here $s_n$, $j_n$ and $r_n$ denote the susceptible, infected and recovered proportion of the population residing at node (city) $n$.
 The dynamics of these variables is assumed, for the moment, to obey a standard SIR model at each node with infection rate $\alpha$ and recovery rate $\beta$.
 The nodes are connected by edges described by the row stochastic adjacency matrix $\mathrm{P}$.
-Following \cite{brockmann13} we think of these edges are describing airline transportation routes connecting cities with the values in the matrix representing a normalized magnitude of passenger transport along each edge.
-Row stochasticity of $\mathrm{P}$ is imposed under the assumption that the population of cities does not change due to air travel.
-The parameter $\gamma$ is the diffusion constant and we, crucially, will assume that it is small (see again \cite{brockmann13} for estimates of $\gamma$ for the global airline network).
+Following \cite{brockmann13} we think of these edges are describing airline transportation routes connecting cities with the values in the matrix representing a normalized magnitude of passenger transport along each edge. { The matrix $\mathrm{P}$ is assumed to be row stochastic so that the total population at each node is constant in time and it is only the proportion of the susceptible, infected and recovered population that varies.} The parameter $\gamma$ is the diffusion constant and we, crucially, will assume that it is small (see again \cite{brockmann13} for estimates of $\gamma$ for the global airline network).
 We note that the number of nodes in typical realizations of (\ref{eq:main}) is large (on the order of thousands for the airline transportation network) and the corresponding parameter space is also high dimensional due to the large number of non-zero entries in $\mathrm{P}$.